- Admissions Menu

 Yes!
 Tours are available upon request.
 JCC also offers an opportunity for students to shadow classes for the day!
 For information, call the Welcome Center to speak to a Student Ambassador!

 Can I live on campus?
 Does Jefferson have residence halls?

-Brand new on-campus student housing will be available for the Fall 2014 semester for full-time students.
+Brand new on-campus student housing opened in the Fall 2014 semester for full-time students.
 The 298-bed residence hall will feature four suite styles designed to accommodate 6, 5, and 4 students.
 Sign up for our monthly housing update email!

 Is health insurance available through JCC?

 Accidental insurance is billed for many of our students, may be purchased at low cost by all others, and provides limited coverage for treatment of accidental injuries.
 Health insurance for coverage of illness is optional, but highly recommended for all students.
 Visit the Student Insurance page for more information.